PanosChatzi/panos-chatz/content/authors/admin/_index.md

 I am a PhD candidate in exercise physiology at Aristotle University of Thessaloniki, Greece.
 My research interests include redox biology, erythrocyte metabolism, oxygen transport, exercise performance and fatigue.
 I am also passionate about R programming and science communication.

-In my project, I am studying the effects of exercise-induced oxidative stress on oxygen delivery and fatigue.
+In my project, I am studying the effects of exercise-induced oxidative stress on oxygen transport, muscle oxygenation and fatigue.
 My higher aim is to implement systems biology and computational methods in the fields of exercise physiology and biochemistry.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.